 Numerous studies show that it is beneficial to focus on positive things in life and to consciously generate gratitude thoughts and feelings.
 In other words, our thoughts influence our emotions.

-Robert Emmons (2003) from the University of California and Michael McCullough from the University of Miami showed in a study, that counting blessings increases not only your well-being and optimism, but also facilitates coping with stress and adversity.
+Robert Emmons (2003) from the University of California and Michael McCullough from the University of Miami showed in a study, the major benefits of counting blessings.
+This effective habit increases not only your well-being and optimism, but also facilitates coping with stress and adversity.
 For that matter, it’s already enough to write down 5 things you are grateful for each week.

 3. Make physical exercise a weekly or daily habit